ajroach42/ajroach42.github.io/_posts/2021-02-18-high-lotek-gemini-and-the-small-internet.md

 * [A Modern BBS](http://ajroach42.com/a-modern-bbs/)
 * [Net Neutrality, The Consolidation of American Media, and you](http://ajroach42.com/net-neutrality-the-consolidation-of-american-media-and-you/)

-and circa 2017 I was constantly having the same conversation online, a conversation at the time which was centered on the future of Gopher.
-Lots of people were talking about the ways the web had failed, and the ways it had succeeded, and what there was to be done about it.
-One solid proposal that kept coming up again and again was an extension to the Gopher specification.
+and circa 2017 several of us were swirling around a single thread of conversation, a conversation at the time which was centered on the future of Gopher.
+Lots of people were talking about the ways the web had failed, and the ways it had succeeded, and what there was to be done about it, and the one solid proposal that kept coming up again and again was an extension to the Gopher specification.

 * [This thread on Mastodon is a good example of that conversation](https://retro.social/@ajroach42/99051400673074933)